The Threat of Adversarial Attacks on Machine Learning in Network Security -- A Survey: Defending Against Adversarial Attacks

 \subsubsection{Detecting Adversarial Samples}

-Several approaches are used to detect the presence of adversarial samples in the training phase of a machine learning model.
-One of such approaches proposed by \cite{feinman2017detecting} works on the premise that adversarial samples have a higher uncertainty that clean data and uses a Bayesian neural network that is in dropout layers of neural networks to estimate the extent of uncertainty in the input data to detect the adversarial samples.
+Several approaches are used to detect the presence of adversarial samples in the training phase of a machine-learning model.
+One of such approaches proposed by \cite{feinman2017detecting} works on the premise that adversarial samples have a higher uncertainty than clean data and uses a Bayesian neural network that is in dropout layers of neural networks to estimate the extent of uncertainty in the input data to detect the adversarial samples.
 Other approaches include the use of probability divergence proposed by \cite{meng2017magnet} as well as the use of an auxiliary network of the original network introduced by Metzen et al. in \cite{metzen2017detecting}.
+Ren et al. \cite{ren2022towards} also proposed adversarial attack detection and adversarial sample recognition methods by using the causal inference technique to establish a causal model to describe the generation and performance of adversarial samples that attack DNNs.